ajjj001/naan/README.md

 Opinionated mini web library for Bun (POC)

 ## Demo
-Routes need to be in the routes folder.
+Route files need to be in the routes folder.

-Controllers need to be in the controllers folder.
+Controller files need to be in the controllers folder.

 ## Demo
 ```js